Storm surge: Mechanics

 At least five processes can be involved in altering tide levels during storms.

 Direct wind effect

+Wind stresses cause a phenomenon referred to as wind setup, which is the tendency for water levels to increase at the downwind shore and to decrease at the upwind shore.
+Intuitively, this is caused by the storm blowing the water toward one side of the basin in the direction of its winds.
 Strong surface winds cause surface currents at a 45° angle to the wind direction, by an effect known as the Ekman spiral.
-Wind stresses cause a phenomenon referred to as "wind set-up", which is the tendency for water levels to increase at the downwind shore and to decrease at the upwind shore.
-Intuitively, this is caused by the storm blowing the water toward one side of the basin in the direction of its winds.
-Because the Ekman Spiral effects spread vertically through the water, the effect is proportional to depth.
+Because the Ekman spiral effects spread vertically through the water, the effect is proportional to depth.
 The surge will be driven into bays in the same way as the astronomical tide.

 Atmospheric pressure effect

 The pressure effects of a tropical cyclone will cause the water level in the open ocean to rise in regions of low atmospheric pressure and fall in regions of high atmospheric pressure.
 The rising water level will counteract the low atmospheric pressure such that the total pressure at some plane beneath the water surface remains constant.
 This effect is estimated at a 10 mm increase in sea level for every millibar (hPa) drop in atmospheric pressure.
 For example, a major storm with a 100 millibar pressure drop would be expected to have a 1.0 m water level rise from the pressure effect.